PCB Delighted With Crowd Support, Quality Of Cricket In HBL PSL 2020 To Date - UrduPoint

 "While there have been strong positives and, image and profile building initiatives, there have also been shortcomings and learnings.
 But these were not unexpected considering this is the biggest cricket spectacle in the history of Pakistan cricket and first major event since the 2008 Asia Cup.
 Staging and running events in the United Arab Emirates presents far lesser logistical, operational and practical issues.

-“Hosting of any opening ceremony presents its own challenges.
+"Hosting of any opening ceremony presents its own challenges.
 While a number of Pakistan cricket fans have been vocal in their disapproval about elements of the ceremony, a sizeable number of followers were pleased with the display.
-Being an evolving organisation, the PCB is keen to learn from these experiences to further improve the quality of events in the future.
+Being an evolving organisation, the PCB is keen to learn from these experiences to further improve the quality of events in the future", he said.

 "It must be remembered modern day high-tech broadcast technologies are neither locally available, nor are the personnel trained to operate these technologies.
 A goal identified at the outset by both PCB and our consortium partners of Tower Sports and SportzWorkz, was to start the process of developing local talent so that the country becomes self-reliant.